 Most vehicles that operate on Alaska's public roads must have license plates issued by the Division of Motor Vehicles (DMV).

-Alaska state law requires you to display 2 license on most vehicles, one on the front and one on the rear of the vehicle.
-Motorcycles and trailers are required to have 1 license plate on the back only.
+Alaska state law requires you to display 1 license plate on the rear of the vehicle.

 Several standard plates are available to Alaska drivers.
 The most common are:

 - A yellow plate with “Alaska" written in capital letters at the top.